pixi-loopkit/docs/docs/loops.md

 kit.addChild(...rectangles);
 ```

-## Adding easing for a more dynamic feel
+# Improving motion with easing

 The movement above looks quite mechanical, doesn't it?
 The motion we have above is called "linear interpolation", meaning that we are moving from A to B at a steady, constant pace.
 Let's spiff it up by adding some easing to it!

-> If you are unfamiliar with easing or could use a quick refresher, check out ["What is easing?"](http://localhost:8080/extra#what-is-easing)
+> If you are unfamiliar with easing or could use a quick refresher, check out ["What is easing?"](/extra#what-is-easing)

 ```javascript
 import {LoopKit, Graphics, Easing} from "pixi-loopkit";